tomasbjerre/git-changelog-command-line/README.md

 -of, --output-file <string>                Write output to file.
                                            <string>: any string
                                            Default:
+-phv, --print-highest-version              Print the highest version,
+                                           determined by tags in repo, and exit.
+                                           Default: disabled
+-pnv, --print-next-version                 Print the next version, determined
+                                           by commits since highest version, and
+                                           exit.
+                                           Default: disabled
+-ptf, --prepend-to-file <string>           Add the changelog to top of given
+                                           file.
+                                           <string>: any string
+                                           Default: null
 -r, --repo <string>                        Repository.
                                            <string>: any string
                                            Default: .